Table on Contents

-Quartz watches are lauded for their incredible accuracy, but at the end of the day they are just like any other watch and will eventually run into some trouble.
+Quartz watches are lauded for their incredible accuracy, but at the end of the day, they are just like any other watch and will eventually run into some trouble.

-Head to your local watch store and you’ll discover that repairing quartz watches isn’t only possible but is also pretty common and can be done by a watchmaker easily.
+Head to your local watch store and you’ll discover that repairing Quartz watches isn’t only possible, but is also pretty common and can be done by a watchmaker easily.

 Reasons For Failure With Quartz Watches

 Understanding the intricacies and science behind quartz movements is a long and arduous task, but learning why quartz movements fail is actually fairly easy as there are five general reasons why a quartz movement would fail.

 These are mechanical, electronic, oxidation around the battery, a defective coil, or a defective tuning fork quartz crystal.